ionos-deploy-now/documentation/content/blog/shop-experience-with-vue.md

 ### Zendesk for customer service

 Customer service touchpoints have a large impact on the satisfaction of shop visitors, but also play a large role in the satisfaction of Fruchtec's clients.
 With the help of [Zendesk](https://www.zendesk.com/), Fruchtec installs a ticket queue in which product specific questions are forwarded to the shop owners, whereas technical issues are directly forwarded to Fruchtec.
 If a visitor has a technical issue with for example creating an account, the issue is istantly forwarded to a developer.
-Thus, issues can be fixed immediately - and the shop owner can focus on his business.
+Thus, issues can be fixed immediately - and shop owners can focus on their business.

 ### Placetel for managing phone calls